United Kingdom profile - Leaders

-Elizabeth II became queen of the United Kingdom of Great Britain and Northern Ireland in 1952 upon the death of her father, George VI.
+Her Majesty Queen Elizabeth II ascends to the throne of the United Kingdom of Great Britain and Northern Ireland in 1952 on the death of her father, George VI.

-She is also head of state of 16 independent countries including Canada and Australia.
+She is the longest serving head of state, reigning over 16 independent countries including Canada and Australia.

 As a constitutional monarch, her role in the legislative process is largely ceremonial.

-The prime minister sought to defuse this tension in 2013 by proposing a referendum on whether to leave the European Union after the next election, although this faces opposition from both the Liberal Democrats and Labour.
+David Cameron had sought to ease tension within the Conservative Party in 2013 by proposing a referendum on whether to leave the European Union, in the face of opposition from both the Liberal Democrats and opposition Labour Party.